AntonioGarciaGarvi/AntonioGarciaGarvi.github.io/_portfolio/portfolio-2.md

 ---
 ## 1\.
 Executive Summary

 This project was developed in response to a challenge by **ETS Asset Management Factory** during the **Zrive Applied Data Science** program.
-The objective was to build a machine learning model capable of anticipating sudden, high-magnitude market rallies (specifically, the S\&P 500 rising \>6% within 20 sessions).
+The objective was to build a machine learning model capable of anticipating sudden, high-magnitude market rallies.

 The ultimate goal was to generate a predictive signal that allows conservative investment portfolios to capture "upside" potential during market rebounds without compromising their low-risk profile.
 The proposed implementation involves using these signals to trigger the purchase of Call options, creating an asymmetric risk profile (capped loss, uncapped gain).